By Andrea Wachter, LMFT

 I don’t know about you, but I bought that “No pain, no gain” philosophy hook, line and sinker.
 And boy did I sink.
 I knew how I was going to “work out” my body before my feet even hit the floor every morning.
 Regardless of seasons, soreness or sickness, I was going to abide by the “fitness rules” and earn my right to eat and exist.
 It wasn’t about what I loved to do or how my body wanted to move or rest, it was about fitting into the culture and fitting into whatever size jeans I deemed acceptable at the time.
 It wasn’t about communing with nature or connecting with my body, it was about burning calories and carbs.

 I knew what our culture valued and, by gosh, I was going to fit in.
 I was going to eat the foods that had been deemed saintly and avoid any foods that had been deemed sinful.
-And then I was going to reap all that I was promised: happiness, confidence, love and approval.
+And then I was going to reap all that I had been promised: happiness, confidence, love and approval.
 The only problem was, the system was faulty.
 The promises were never delivered.
-Maybe for a minute, as I soaked up all the compliments about having “willpower” and “discipline.”
-But I lived in constant fear of never being enough, fear of veering off my schedule, fear of when the willful wall would come tumbling down, fear of my next binge, and fear of what the scale would say.
+Maybe for a minute, as I soaked up all the compliments about having so much “willpower” and “discipline.”
+But I lived in constant fear of never being enough, veering off my rigid schedule, or when the willful wall would come tumbling down and I’d start binging again.

 These days, I’m operating on a different internal program.
 I actually ask my body, rather than my mind, how it wants to move, rest and eat.
 And I listen.
 I couldn’t decipher my answers at first because it was so new to ask my body what it wanted.
 Plus, the answers terrified me if they were anything other than my internal drill sergeant’s regimens and rules.